Travel guide for students

 UK Visas & Immigration (UKVI) have announced that the concessions allowing Student Visa holders to study remotely ended on 30 June 2022.
 From 1 July 2022, Student Visa holders must be physically present on campus for study.

-Whether you are travelling home to spend time with your family during the Christmas period, or if you are planning to go on holiday to Europe during the break, please ensure you check the travel advice for the country of destination before making any bookings.
+Whether you are travelling home to spend time with your family during the official university break, or if you are planning to go on holiday to Europe, please ensure you check the travel advice for the country of destination before making any bookings.
 Remember, even if the UK Government says it's OK to travel, you need to check the rules for your country of destination.
 The Foreign Commonwealth & Development Office provides advice about travelling abroad, latest information on coronavirus, safety and security, entry requirements and travel warnings.

 Travel to England guidance